 You can go cheaper but we would not advise you do so mainly as cheaper cases can be poorly made and are not finished correctly.
 As a result the case can be dangerous to carry or when installing hardware your fingers could be sliced on rough edges.

-It is for the reasons previously that most builders will pay extra for a branded or well built case as they know it will be finished well and has good specifications and features.
+It is for these reasons that most builders will pay extra for a branded or well built case.
+As they know it will be finished well and has good specifications and features.
+The build quality has improved now but it a nasty edge or lip can cause some nasty swearing and slices, so take care you hear.

-PC Cases are still available in some places in Beige, however it is possible to find a case made from Steel, Aluminium, or Plastic in a variety of colours in various different shapes and sizes.
+Cases are now made from various materials including Steel, Aluminium, or Plastic in a variety of colours in various different shapes and sizes.
 Some may come with extra features such as Window Modifications for those so inclined.
-A lot of cases now include at least five drive bays as standard with ports to connect Firewire and USB via the front case panel.
+Most standard tower cases include 2-3 drive bays, the older cases had more, but now with smaller SSD and others, space and weight is much better and less space is needed.

 Every system needs a Power Supply (PSU) to bring their system to life.
 These have also evolved in a similar way to the case market.
 Before they came in standard casing and were rated at various low speeds of 200W, 235W or 300W.
 With systems now running at over 4GHZ and with muliple cores/processors, with faster motherboards, faster power graphic cards and additional devices power supplies are now available with ratings over 800W.